Clarity logoClarity logoClarity

 Layer 2 networks process transactions off the main chain for lower fees and faster speeds.
 Here's how rollups work, major L2s compared, and how to use them.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Ethereum can handle about 15 transactions per second.
 Visa handles 65,000.
 That gap is why Layer 2 solutions exist; they process transactions off the main chain, then settle the results back on Ethereum for a fraction of the cost.
 Here's how they work and why they matter.

 Layer 2 (L2) solutions are separate networks built on top of a base blockchain (Layer 1) that process transactions faster and cheaper while inheriting the security of the underlying chain.
-They work by batching many transactions together off-chain and posting compressed proofs back to Ethereum as a single settlement.
+They work by batching many transactions together off-chain and posting compressed proofs back to Ethereumas a single settlement.
 Major L2s include Arbitrum, Optimism, and Base.
 Since Ethereum's Dencun upgrade in March 2024, L2 transaction fees have dropped to sub-cent levels, making them the default for everyday DeFi and on-chain activity.
 You can track L2 security maturity at L2Beat.com.

 Ethereum is secure and decentralized, but it's slow.
 Every transaction has to be validated by thousands of nodes around the world.
 That's great for trustlessness; terrible for speed.
 When the network is busy, gas fees spike to $50, $100, or more for a simple swap.